gokul893/The-Automated-Content-Strategist-ACS-/README.md

 We use the sequential runner's session state (analogous to InMemorySessionService) to pass the structured JSON output from the ResearcherAgent to the WriterAgent.
 This is crucial for Context Engineering and preventing prompt flooding.

 Technical Implementation

 4. Effective Use of Gemini

+All three LLM agents (Researcher, Writer, Editor) are configured to use the powerful gemini-pro model, leveraging its advanced reasoning and creative generation capabilities for high-quality enterprise content.

+Bonus Points (5 pts)
+Technical Implementation

+4. Effective Use of Gemini